v-sbradley/bacx-pr/topics/Tool-FAQ.md

 If you are updating an article that was not part of the PR update, the changes will not sync back.
 Why?
 The delta sync will lock only the plans that are updated.
 If you are updating the content that was not locked by the tool, the reverse sync simply ignores the changes.

 #### How do I change the Alt Text of an image?
 The alt text should be updated in the tool.
-If the image is included within the feature detail, then it should be updated in the feature detail as well
+If the image is included within the feature detail, then it should be updated in the feature detail as well.